 Although the hot topic was the usage of the wide-nine technique, pundits also pointed to Asante Samuel as an issue.
-Strictly a cover corner, Samuel was locked into the left corner position, which limited defensive coordinator Juan Castillo’s flexibility with his secondary.
+Strictly a cover corner, Samuel was locked into the left corner position, which limited defensive coordinator Juan Castillo's flexibility with his secondary.
 Nnamdi Asomugha, for the most part, was stuck on the right side.
 Dominique Rodgers-Cromartie, meanwhile, was the primary slot corner – a spot he was unfamiliar with.

 This past offseason, the Eagles shipped Asante Samuel to Atlanta.
 This allowed Rodgers-Cromartie to move outside.
-The team filled the vacant slot corner job with rookie
+The team filled the vacant slot corner job with rookie Brandon Boykin.

 Today, we'll take a lot at Castillo's usage of each player this season and contrast it to what we saw in 2011.